ZeusWPI/zeus.ugent.be/README.md

 If you want to deploy this on your own system for whatever reason, just serve the files using a webserver like nginx or Apache.

+## Submitting a Pull Request

+Once you've submitted a PR, it will automatically be deployed to (PR#).pr.zeus.gent, for easier reviewing.

+## Analytics

+Analytics are powered by [Fathom](https://usefathom.com) and are available on <https://stats.zeus.gent>.
+These are only available to administrators with proper rights.
+These analytics are self hosted and provide only simple statistics for our information, without breaching your privacy.

 ## Built With